flet-dev/flet/CONTRIBUTING.md

     ```
     flutter build macos
     ```
-    When the build is complete, you should see the Flet.app bundle in `client/build/macos/Build/Products/Release`.
+    When the build is complete, you should see the Flet bundle in the `FLET_VIEW_PATH`.
 (Running it will open a blank window.)
 -  To build the Flutter client for Web, run the below command:
     ```
     flutter build web